6.4. Proxmox Plugin Configuration

 the "OS" section.
 The hard disk should of course reside on DRBD (e.g., "drbdstorage").
 2GB disk space should

 be enough, and for RAM we chose 1GB.
-These are the minimal requirements for the appliance LINBIT provides to
+These are the minimum requirements for the appliance LINBIT provides to

 its customers (see below).
-If you set up your own controller VM, or resources are not constrained, increase
+If you wish to set up your own controller VM, and you have enough hardware

 LINBIT provides an appliance for its customers that can be used to populate the created storage.
 For the